kanikakasharma/learning-library/developer-library/converged-db-for-developers/cross-data-type/cross-data-type.md

 ## **STEP 3**: JSON with Relational

 **JSON_TABLE** creates a relational view of JSON data.
 It maps the result of a JSON data evaluation into relational rows and columns.
-The COLUMNS clause evaluates the row source, finds specific JSON values within the row source, and returns those JSON values as SQL values in individual columns of a row of relational data
+The COLUMNS clause evaluates the row source, finds specific JSON values within the row source, and returns those JSON values as SQL values in individual columns of a row of relational data.

 Below are the examples using **JSON_TABLE**.

-1. Find all the Products, those sold with payment mode – Cash on Delivery
+1. Find all the Products, those sold with payment mode – Cash on Delivery.

     ````
     <copy>